mrjleo/boilernet/README.md

 * scikit-learn==0.21.3

 ## Usage
-The following datasets are included and ready to use:
+The GoogleTrends-2017 dataset is included and ready to use.
-* L3S-GN1
-* CleanEval
-* GoogleTrends-2017

 ### Preprocessing
 ```